aacallanta12/beaver-online-help/docs/Personnel.md

 >
 ![Image](img/employeelist3.png)
 >
-and click Edit bBtton to enable the field.
+and click Edit Button to enable the field.
 Don't forget to save your edits.

 ## Position List
 ![Image](img/positionlist1.png)